Kovacic announces intention to leave Real Madrid

 "I love football and being on the pitch.
 I want the opportunity to be a starter on another team.
 If I do not play, I'm not happy."

-Premier League side Tottenham has been linked with moves for Kovacic in the past.
+Premier League side Tottenham have been linked with moves for Kovacic in the past.